paulankita137/Quantization/README.md

 # Quantization
-Quantization of Neural Networks for model compression using bit precision
+Quantization of Neural Networks for model compression using bit precision.
+Create a quantized version of deep neural net with bit precision and compute energy consumed by the quantized model compared to the baseline model of 64 bits